Experience the wonders of Kakadu

 East Alligator River

 Our journey takes us west from here to floodplains of the mighty South Alligator River.
 We'll visit the Mamukala wetlands where thousands of birds congregate in the drier months of the year.
-There is a bird hide that enables a good view across the entire floodplain but a 3km guided walk following the trail will often reward us with sightings of the less common birds and other animals.
+There is a bird hide that enables a good view across the entire floodplain but a guided walk around the edges will often reward us with sightings of the less common birds and other animals.

 Bowali Visitor Centre

 Our next stop will be at the Bowali Visitor Centre where you can learn more about the vast lands of Kakadu and how they are jointly managed by the Traditional Owners in partnership with the Australian Government.
 You will also have time to visit the Marrawuddi Gallery where there is a range of local art work for sale along with books and photographs of the region.

 After some time exploring the edge of the floodplains we will return you to your accommodation at either South Alligator or Jabiru.

 Tours run in the dry-season from May to October.
 The duration of the tour is around 6 hours and we can accommodate 12 passengers at a time.

 Mercure Kakadu Crocodile Hotel Jabiru - Pick up 08:00 | Return 14:00